EleutherAI/info/README.md

 ## About

-EleutherAI (/iˈluθər eɪ. aɪ/) is a grassroots collection of researchers with a common goal of open sourcing language models.
+EleutherAI (/iˈluθər eɪ. aɪ/) is a grassroots collection of researchers working to open source AI research.
 Founded in July of 2020, our flagship project is GPT-Neo, a replication of OpenAI's massive 175B parameter language model, GPT-3.

 ### Projects

 #### [GPT-Neo](https://github.com/EleutherAI/GPTNeo)

 GPT-Neo is the code name for a series of transformer-based language models loosely styled around the GPT architecture that we plan to train and open source.
-Our primary goal is to replicate a GPT-3 sized model and open source it to the public, for free.
+One of our goals is to replicate a GPT-3 sized model and open source it to the public, for free.

 Along the way we will be running experiments with alternative architectures and attention types, releasing any intermediate models, and writing up any findings on our blog.